-2. A maximum of 3 monochrome prints, 3 colour prints and 4 projected digital images per entrant is permitted.
-The same or similar image must not be submitted in more than one section of the Exhibition.
+2. A maximum of 4 monochrome prints, 4 colour prints and 4 projected digital images (PDIs) may be submitted by each entrant.
+The same, or similar image, must not be submitted in more than one section of the Exhibition.

-6. Members of more than one society or club in the EAF are entitled to enter their prints (monochrome and colour) through one society or club and their projected digital images through another society or club.
+6. Members of more than one Society or Club in the EAF are entitled to enter their prints (monochrome and colour) through one Society or Club and their projected digital images through another Society or Club.

 Entry Fees and Dates